ablochha/Resume/Networking/README.md

 The Hooli File Transfer server attempts to receive files from a client.
 If the client was requested to upload files, then the transfer server attempts to validate the client's session token.
 If authenticated, client will transfer files according to the [Hooli File Transfer Protocol](https://gist.github.com/jsuwo/a4b827136bb62bf64b74).

-Since you will be running the client and the servers locally, the files you transfer will be end up in your `~/tmp/hftpd/` directory.
+Since you will be running the client and the servers locally, the files you transfer will end up in your `~/tmp/hftpd/` directory.
 This directory can be changed with a command line argument.

 ### Prerequisites